 There may be times when you want to stop your cat from following you.
 For instance, it’s not unusual when you leave your house for your cat to follow you up the street.

-The worst thing you can do here is to make a lot of attention over it, that’ll probably just make her follow you even closer.
+The worst thing you can do here is to make a lot of fuss of your cat if she does this as that’ll probably just make her follow you even more.

 You don’t want them getting lost or going somewhere it shouldn’t (onto a busy road for example).
 So, what can you do to prevent your Maine Coon from following you when you don’t want them to?